Photo by: All Pro Photography/Dale Sparks

 October 25, 2025 09:39 PM | Football

-The two-touchdown-plus underdog Mountaineers, with true freshman quarterback Scotty Fox Jr. making his second start of the season, played their most competitive game in league action this season.
+The two-touchdown-plus underdog Mountaineers, with true freshman quarterback Scotty Fox Jr. making his second start of the season, played their most contested game in league action this season.

 Fox set a WVU record for true freshman quarterbacks with his 301 passing yards, eclipsing Dan Kendra's 51-year record of 208 passing yards in a home loss to Temple in 1974.